brianshumate/katacoda-scenarios/docker-example/01-start-containers.md

 vtl-splunk          Up 2 minutes (healthy)
 ```

 The vtl-splunk container should have a **healthy** status before proceeding to step 2.
+If the status is instead listed as **health: starting**, wait a bit and check again.

 > **NOTE:** Vault is expected to be unhealthy when it is not yet unsealed; in this case, you have yet to initialize or unseal Vault, so the status is correct.